Inflammatory Fibrous Hyperplasia

 The one who evaluates this type of lesion is the dentist, and at times the oral and maxillofacial surgeon, to review the prosthetic fit and the affected mucosa.
 In the face of any growth that does not disappear when the source of friction is removed, the prudent thing is to see one of these professionals for a review.

-Specialties that treat inflammatory fibrous hyperplasia
+Data on 5 doctors who treat inflammatory fibrous hyperplasia

 Treatment by city